 Physiotherapy, ice packs for pain and swelling, pain medication and non-steroidal anti-inflammatory drugs (e.g. aspirin, Motrin or Tylenol) are common first steps to help to heal the area.
 More acute cases may be treated with corticosteroid injections (which are steroids for severe pain and inflammation), open or arthroscopic surgery to repair a large tear and possibly remove calcium deposits or arthroplasty, which is a partial or complete shoulder replacement.
 Rotator cuff injuries can heal within in a few weeks or months depending on the severity.
 Left untreated, the condition can worsen, causing progressive degeneration of the joint.

 Compensation for a rotator cuff injury in a personal injury will occur if the injury was not a pre-existing condition and the injury is chronic.
 It must be demonstrated that the injury impacts your quality of life and ability to function normally.
 For example, your ability to earn a living doing heavy physical work may have become difficult or your role as a caregiver may be significantly impacted.

 For more information about motor vehicle accident compensation for rotator cuff injuries, contact the accident lawyers at Bronson Jones & Company LLP.
-We are a plaintiffs-only, motor vehicle injury law firm with 12 offices in Vancouver and the Lower Mainland.
+We are a plaintiffs-only, motor vehicle injury law firm with 13 offices, from Vancouver to the Fraser Valley.
 Call us toll free at 1-855-852-5100 for your free consultation.